 Puerto Rican tourism is booming - is the rest of the Caribbean watching?

-Puerto Rico Records 6.8 Million Visitor Arrivals and 7.9 Million Room Nights in 2025
+Puerto Rico Achieves Record 6.8 Million Visitor Arrivals in 2025

-Puerto Rico achieved 6.8 million visitor arrivals and 7.9 million room nights sold during 2025, according to data released by the Puerto Rico Tourism Company.
-The figures represent the highest annual totals reported by the island since systematic records began.
+Puerto Rico recorded 6.8 million visitor arrivals and 7.9 million room nights sold during 2025, according to data released by the Puerto Rico Tourism Company.
+These totals represent the highest annual figures reported since systematic records began.
+The results, published on 15 January 2026, cover both air and cruise passengers, with the majority coming from the United States mainland.
+Room nights included stays at hotels, paradores and government-registered short-term rentals.

 Record Tourism Figures